 Dryhop is one of those spots that’s good for a date with someone you’ve never met before.
 In other words, it’s always a good time, and it won’t get awkward if you run out of things to talk about - just have another beer and eat some of the delicious, not-very-healthy bar food.
 Expect things like poutine, fried chicken, and very hoppy IPA beers.
-And if that date doesn’t work out, this place is also great for a day-drinking session with friends.
+If that date doesn’t work out, this place is also great for a day-drinking session with friends.

 This West Town brew pub is a botanical brewery - meaning all the beers have plant-based flavors (for example, a wildflower pale ale).
 Even if that’s not appealing to you, the food is worth a trip.
 There are truly delicious things to eat, like fried giardiniera (more plants, but these ones are pickled and fried) and an excellent burger.
 It’s in a remodeled old theater and the space is open and airy, with cool steampunk-esque light fixtures and brewing vats visible in the back of the restaurant.
 It’s good for a casual weeknight date, or catching up with that botanist friend you haven’t talked to since college.

 Eris is in a remodeled Masonic temple in Old Irving Park, and it’s kept some of the old details, like exposed brick and an ominous-looking safe in the entryway.
 It’s a huge space that can easily fit large groups, but also isn’t bad for a date.
 There’s a wide variety of ciders available, plus a few beers.
-And the food offerings include vegan, dairy-free, and gluten-free dishes - so while you can get a Polish sausage wrapped in bacon (the Hodag), you can also get a vegan roasted cauliflower steak.
+And the food offerings include vegan, dairy-free, and gluten-free dishes - so while you can get a Polish sausage wrapped in bacon (the Hodag), you can also get a vegan paella.
 Not every place in Chicago could easily accommodate a mixer for vegans and bacon lovers, so consider this a crowd-pleasing utility spot.